Theoretical interpretation of the $\Xi(1620)$ and $\Xi(1690)$ resonances seen in $\Xi_c^+ \to \Xi^- \pi^+ \pi^+$ decay: Results

 Obviously this term does not interfere with the $s$-wave production of the $\Xi(1620)$ and $\Xi(1690)$.
 We can consider the effect of $\frac{3}{2}^+$ background by adding a term $C^2$ to the propagator square in Eq.~\eqref{eq:tprime}.
 In addition we can also add a $\frac{1}{2}^+$ background, which will have $s$-wave in the weak vertex and $p$-wave in the $\pi^+ \Xi^-$ final state.
 This term also does not interfere with the other two.
 Altogether we can calculate $\frac{{\rm d} \Gamma}{{\rm d} M_{\rm inv}}$ using Eq.~\eqref{eq:dGamma} and substituting

-As to possible background from $\frac{1}{2}^-$ we do not need to take it into account.
+As to possible background from $\frac{1}{2}^-$ we do not need to take it into account in the region of the $\Xi(1620)$ and $\Xi(1690)$ resonances.
 We have seen that $\frac{1}{2}^-$ comes from rescattering and the chiral amplitudes are good in a reasonable range of energies, containing much more information than just the poles of the resonances.
 There are five parameters in total,

 which are used to fit the experimental data from Belle~\cite{Belleexp}.
 The parameter $V_P$ regulates the strength of the $\Xi(1620)$ and the parameter $q_{\rm max}$ determines the position and relative strength of the $\Xi(1620)$ to the $\Xi(1690)$.
-The other 3 parameters fit the $\Xi(1530)$ signal and the background.
+The other three parameters fit the $\Xi(1530)$ signal and the background.